-The most recent WhatsApp scam to come to our attention hopes to trick the user into opening a legitimate-looking Word, Excel or PDF document attached to a WhatsApp message that will actually download malware to their device that can steal their personal information.
+A recent WhatsApp scam to come to our attention hopes to trick the user into opening a legitimate-looking Word, Excel or PDF document attached to a WhatsApp message that will actually download malware to their device and can then steal their personal information.

 The easiest way to avoid this scam is to delete the message, and never to download an unexpected document attachment - whether or not it comes from a trusted contact.